Skip to main content

 • “The soundtrack is decent.”

-The game offers limited replayability, primarily relying on a custom mode for a full experience, as the campaign is underwhelming and multiplayer servers are inactive.
+The game offers limited replayability, primarily relying on a custom mode for a full experience, as the campaign is deemed disappointing and multiplayer servers are unavailable.
 While it provides an enjoyable initial playthrough, it lacks significant incentives for repeated play.

 • “The game has limited replayability because there is only a custom mode, where you can grasp the full experience, as the campaign is disappointing in its current state and the multiplayer servers are offline.”